-So here’s a few things to consider when looking for your ideal 17-incher.
+So here are a few things to consider when looking for your ideal 17-incher.

 Also, if opting for a larger screen is to avoid squinting at a screen of tiny characters and details consider the following:

 If you’re after a laptop that you can use also as a tablet.
-17 inch hybrids / 2-in-1s options are few, with traditional ‘clamshell’ touchscreen varieties fewer still.
-You may still find some but of course with a smaller selection you may have to compromise on other preferences and needs.
-What’s more at 17 inches, that’s going to be a heavy and cumbersome handheld!
-You’ll be much better off with a 15 inch or better still 13 inch hybrid device.
+Intelligent laptop inch hybrids / 2-in-1s options are few, with traditional ‘clamshell’ touchscreen varieties fewer still.
+You may still find some but of course, with a smaller selection, you may have to compromise on other preferences and needs.
+What’s more, at 17 inches, that’s going to be a heavy and cumbersome handheld!
+You’ll be much better off with a 15 inch or better still 13-inch hybrid device.